joash-muganda/FA24-CMPE-297-Sec-49---Special-Topics_Assigments/README.md

 - **Objective:**
   Showcase 10 novel use cases of using Gemini's long context capabilities by demonstrating them and writing a Medium article (with the help of Gemini).
 - **Artifacts Required:**
-  - Colab notebooks and a demo video showcasing the use cases
+  - A demo video showcasing the use cases

 **Demo Video Links:**
 - [Demo Video](https://drive.google.com/file/d/1imyVndqYwhq3-qj2hu0rmLA7PZasVQOP/view?usp=sharing)